2015 Clinton Correctional Facility escape: Richard Matt

 Richard William Matt (June 25, 1966 – June 26, 2015) was born and raised in Tonawanda, New York, a suburb of Buffalo, and began receiving foster care along with his brother Robert early in life.
+Matt had behavioral issues in school, which included a reputation for "terroriz[ing] kids on the [school] bus".
+He was sent to a group home in his early teens for stealing a houseboat, but escaped by riding on a stolen horse, after which he hid in Allegany State Park.
 A career criminal, Matt served recurrent prison terms in the 1980s and 1990s for various crimes including burglary, rape, theft and assault.
-Having first escaped from a group home in his early teens, Matt had a history of escaping from correctional facilities.
+Matt had a history of escaping from correctional facilities.

-On December 3, 1997, Matt and an accomplice named Lee Bates kidnapped William Rickerson, Matt's former boss, from his home in North Tonawanda in an attempt to rob him.
+On December 3, 1997, Matt and an accomplice named Lee Bates kidnapped William Rickerson, Matt's 76-year-old former boss, from his home in North Tonawanda in an attempt to rob him.
 Matt demanded to know the location of a large sum of money he believed Rickerson possessed.
 He and Bates drove to Ohio and back for approximately twenty-seven hours with Rickerson in the trunk of the car, periodically stopping to open the trunk to beat and torture their victim.
 Matt eventually killed Rickerson by breaking his neck before dismembering his body, throwing the parts into the Niagara River and escaping to Mexico.

 On February 20, 1998, while in the border city of Matamoros, Tamaulipas, Matt murdered a second man, Charles Arnold Perreault, an American engineer working at a local factory.
 Matt tried to rob Perreault and then stabbed him to death at a bar as he was using the restroom.
 Matt was soon arrested and given a 23-year sentence for murder in a Mexican court.
-In 2007, he was extradited back to the U.S. to face trial for Rickerson's murder, where Bates testified against him, and Matt received a 25-years to life sentence for second-degree murder, with no chance of parole until 2032.
+In 2007, he was extradited to the U.S. to face trial for Rickerson's murder, where Bates testified against him, and Matt received a 25-years to life sentence for second-degree murder, with no chance of parole until 2032.
+During the trial, authorities suspected he had a plan to escape from Niagara County Jail.
+Matt was made to wear a stun belt and snipers were posted outside the courtroom to prevent his escape.